AlessandroMascherpa/events-collector/README.md

     + **application.bat**, to list all events filtered by the application name given on command line;

 Statistical data returned as spreadsheet file can be opened directly in spreadsheet applications like MS Excel.
-To do so, just open the **Open** dialog box used to load files and, in the **File name** entry field, type the end point URL: http://localhost:8090/events-collector/events/log-in-out/logs-in-out.xlsx, and then open the file.
+To do so, just open the **Open** dialog box used to load files and, in the **File name** entry field, type the end point URL, for example: http://localhost:8090/events-collector/events/log-in-out/logs-in-out.xlsx, and then open the file.
-You can filter the events list as well by following URL with query parameters.
+You can filter the events list as well by appending the URL with query parameters as seen before.